LVT 2011 r Big, sturdy, potent wine from Philippe Cambie and the Domaine des Escaravailles

 LVT 2017 r 2016 wh 2015 rosé Authentic wines, plenty of power off the Plan de Dieu.
 Son Julien, 31 yrs in 2015, has harvested in NZ, and has been on the domaine since 2009.
 New vineyards at Gigondas since 2009, at Rasteau since 2011 - steady quality in the latter.
 The Vacqueyras red, STGT in 2007 and 2011, was a gourmand **** wine in 2016.

 LVT 2014 wh 2013 r A traditional domaine with some sound reds in the past.
 Daughter Céline started in 2010, and has converted the estate to organic practices.
 Also have a cottage to let and a camping site.

 LVT 2009 r 2010 wh I used to buy these in 1990s (from Justerinis, who no longer imprt them) - the two red Côtes du Rhônes.
 Well-structured, long-lived, authentic edge of the Plan de Dieu wines.
 Organic, real non-intervention approach.
 Then for some reason extraction became an issue.
 Jury out.

 LVT 2010 r Traditional with a capital T. Started in 1912, have been bottling since 1952.

-LVT 2015 r 2015 wh 2015 rosé A domaine I have known since the 1970s - genuine, hearty wines.
-Now make a respectable Rasteau, as well as Cairanne red.
+LVT 2017 r 2015 wh 2015 rosé A domaine I have known since the 1970s - genuine, hearty wines with real local stamp.
+The brothers now make a respectable Rasteau - **** in 2017 - as well as Cairanne red.

 LVT 2017 r 2012 rosé Quite a recent start-up; punchy red wines.
 Over four hectares of Gigondas as well, with a hearty red from there as well.
 Benjamin is the partner of Audrey Vidal of Domaine du Banneret at Châteauneuf-du-Pape, and vinifies the Banneret Châteauneuf-du-Pape white, which was first made in 2015.
 His own Vieilles Vignes Châteauneuf-du-Pape red favours ripeness over freshness.